EMRD95/.ascii-idle/README.md

 Follow instructions.

+>Close the terminal(s) and launch installation on a fresh one for best results.

+It's better if you start the install script on a freshly opened terminal.

+>After how much time should asciidle start (in seconds)?

+Set required time in seconds.
+To start asciidle after 10 minutes idle write 600 then press Enter.

+>Only start asciidle if there's nothing running in the terminal (experimental).

+Will only start asciidle if ps -t return a value less than ps -t on a fresh terminal + 1.

+>Do you want to add Pinups to the txt folder?

+Populate the txt folder with ASCII art from https://asciipr0n.com/pr0n/pinups.html

+>Close and reopen the terminal(s) for all changes to apply!!!

+Your .bashrc profile file must be reload, best way is to close and reopen the terminal.

 The script is very simple so you can also set it up yourself the way you want manually.

 Tested on Debian and Ubuntu.